sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-concepts/login-as-a-user/index.md

 published: true
 ---

-As a marketplace operator of a Sharetribe Flex marketplace, you have the ability to login on behalf of your marketplace's users.
+As a marketplace operator of a The New Sharetribe marketplace, you have the ability to login on behalf of your marketplace's users.
 This feature is useful for understanding the user experience, solving reported problems, and helping users edit their listings or user profiles.
 For example, you can log in as a new seller and use the feature to help them complete their first listing on the marketplace to make their onboarding experience extra smooth.

 There are certain things you cannot do when using the marketplace in this way.
 For a seller, you cannot change the user's payout details, send messages to other users or interact with ongoing transactions.
-You can only interact with ongoing transactions when you have an operator transition in the transaction process, like you do in the default product purchase process..
+You can only interact with ongoing transactions when you have an operator transition in the transaction process, like you do in [the default product purchase process](https://www.sharetribe.com/docs/the-new-sharetribe/default-transaction-process-options/#operator-actions-1).
 You also cannot make purchases when logged in as another user.

 ## How to use the "Login as user" feature